 Guardian Angels — Catholics like you — have brought decades of Catholic history in Arkansas to the Internet, free to everyone.
-Thousands of pages of fragile, irreplaceable newspaper archives from 1911 through 2001 have been digitally preserved and posted online.
 It's an exciting success story that prepares us to take the next step.

 Faith for the future

-Because of that challenge, your gift to the Guardian Angels Fund is needed to invest in new technology and other resources to help keep those young adults connected to the Church — and better serve all Catholics in the diocese.
+Because of that challenge, your Guardian Angels membership is needed to invest in new technology and other resources to help keep those young adults connected to the Church — and better serve all Catholics in the diocese.

 How can I help?